LSIR/gsn/gsn-webui/README.md

 You can setup the backend database used by Django for storing users preferences by editing the app/settingsLocal.py file.
 It also contains the informations to connect to the GSN server API.

-For production environments, don't use the integrated web server and refer to the official [Django documentation](https://docs.djangoproject.com/en/1.8/howto/deployment/).
+For production environments, don't use the integrated web server and refer to the official [Django documentation](https://docs.djangoproject.com/en/1.8/howto/deployment/) or use a packaged release of gsn-webui.